 For instance, Wendy’s added a little humour to showcase the fun and interesting side of them in response to a Tweet from their customer.

 Example of a humorous way to engage online communities

 This simple tweet garnered 3.3M retweets as of today, which brought a positive impact on Wendy’s reputation online.
 Here are some other tips on building a community management plan:

 - Tune in and find out where your target audience is at

 - Craft a content plan that your audience can relate to and value

 - Build an email database to deepen engagement with your community

 - Find opportunities to connect with them in real life (Eg. Events/conferences)

-It requires a careful process with a structured and organized plan.
+It requires a careful process with a structured and organised plan.
 With this plan, it will help to garner brand awareness, trigger engagements, attract leads, and consequently convert fans into paying customers.

 With the knowledge of creating your social media marketing plan, you might be eager to learn more about the other aspects of social media marketing.
 Equinet Academy offers a comprehensive social media marketing course led by an industry expert to guide you on how to develop, deliver, measure, and manage your social media channels.